Frequently asked questions (FAQs) for RTP Stipend/UPA applicants

 About the form

-- Academic transcripts – if you have studied at another University you must provide certified copies of your transcripts with your APA/UPA application (even if you have already provided them with your application for entry into the degree).
+- Academic transcripts – if you have studied at another University you must provide copies of your transcripts with your RTP Stipend/UPA application (even if you have already provided them with your application for entry into the degree).

 - Evidence of publications, output in the arts or music, professional experience – If we cannot verify your publications etc, they cannot be counted towards your application.
-See the Information for Applicants document and the RPI Appendix Guide for details on what you need to provide with your application, and the format to be used.
+See Section 5.3 of the Student Information Pack document and the Research Experience Information & Appendix Guide for details on what you need to provide with your application, and the format to be used.